Follow My Eyes: Backdoor Attacks on Goal-Directed Scanpath Prediction: Defense Implementation Details and Hyperparameter Selection

-{\textbf{NAD ablation.}} We analyze the sensitivity of Neural Attention Distillation to the distillation weight $\beta$ and the attention aggregation function.
-Table~\ref{tab:nad_beta_ablation} shows that moderate values of $\beta$ provide the best trade-off between preserving clean performance and mitigating the backdoor, with $\beta=10{,}000$ achieving the highest poisoned BBox hit ratio.
-Table~\ref{tab:nad_attention_ablation} compares different attention aggregation functions.
-Among them, the mean attention aggregation ($a_{\text{mean}}$) yields the strongest mitigation while maintaining high clean performance.
+\textbf{Fine-Tuning.} We fine-tune the backdoored model on the clean set with the original training hyperparameters~\cite{liu2018fine, wu2021adversarial}.
+We set the epoch count from a clean-set overfitting analysis: we track clean training and validation loss across epochs (\Cref{fig:defense_finetuning_loss}) and stop at $20$, past which the model overfits the small clean set and clean utility degrades.

+\textbf{Fine-Pruning.} We prune the neurons with the lowest clean activations and then fine-tune~\cite{liu2018fine}.
+Because GazeFormer uses a frozen visual backbone, we prune only the transformer encoder, decoder, and projection layers.
+Mitigation rises with the pruning rate up to $40\%$ (\Cref{tab:pruning_ablation}), where the triggered hit ratio reaches $0.657$; beyond that, clean utility falls faster than mitigation improves, so we use $40\%$.

+\textbf{Neural Attention Distillation (NAD).} We obtain a teacher by lightly fine-tuning on the clean set, then train a student to match the teacher's attention maps while minimizing the task loss~\cite{li2021neural}.
+A distillation weight of $\beta=10{,}000$ gives the strongest mitigation while holding clean utility, and mean aggregation of head attention outperforms the alternatives (\Cref{tab:nad_attention_ablation} and \Cref{tab:nad_beta_ablation}).

-{\textbf{Contrastive Learning.}} We adapt the contrastive fine-tuning strategy from CleanCLIP~\cite{bansal2023cleanclip} to scanpath prediction.
-The approach augments standard fine-tuning with synthetic negative scanpaths so the model learns to distinguish correct fixation trajectories from incorrect ones.
-For each clean training example $(I,o,P)$ from the benign dataset $\mathcal{D}_{\mathrm{clean}}$, where $P=\{(x_i,y_i,t_i)\}_{i=1}^{L}$, we minimize the standard scanpath regression loss $\mathcal{L}_{\mathrm{pos}}$ to preserve correct predictions.
-Negative samples are constructed by generating a synthetic trajectory $\tilde{P}=\{(\tilde{x}_i,\tilde{y}_i,\tilde{t}_i)\}_{i=1}^{L}$, where fixation locations are sampled uniformly within the image while remaining sufficiently distant from ground-truth fixations.
-The final objective combines positive and negative samples within each minibatch as
+\shortsectionBf{Contrastive Learning.} We adapt CleanCLIP~\cite{bansal2023cleanclip} to scanpath prediction by augmenting standard fine-tuning with synthetic negative scanpaths, so the model learns to distinguish correct fixation trajectories from incorrect ones.
+For each clean example $(I,o,P)$ with $P=\{(x_i,y_i,t_i)\}_{i=1}^{L}$ we minimize the regression loss $\mathcal{L}_{\mathrm{pos}}$ on the ground-truth scanpath; each negative is a synthetic trajectory $\tilde{P}=\{(\tilde{x}_i,\tilde{y}_i,\tilde{t}_i)\}_{i=1}^{L}$ whose fixations are sampled uniformly within the image but kept sufficiently far from the ground-truth fixations.
+The per-minibatch objective is